Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers: Conclusion

 \section{Conclusion}

 This paper presented initial steps toward a multi-dimensional evaluation framework for LLM inference on IoT-suitable edge hardware, introducing two composite metrics: throughput density (Tps/m\textsuperscript{3}) and energy per million tokens (MJ/Mtok).
 These metrics extend conventional single-axis benchmarking to account for the physical and energy constraints of edge deployment.
 Benchmarking across four platforms revealed that hardware accelerators can deliver up to 40$\times$ energy efficiency gains over CPU-only inference.
 The M5Stack AX630c achieves the highest throughput density for space-constrained applications, while the Jetson Orin Nano GPU offers the best absolute throughput and the RPi 5 + Hailo-10H provides a strong balance of efficiency and form factor.
 These findings have direct implications for Internet of Everything deployments in critical industries, from resilient distributed cyber-physical systems to energy-constrained autonomous platforms and satellite ground stations.
-Future work will expand the framework with additional composite metrics, evaluate domain-specific inference tasks for OT applications, assess resiliency from attacks, and benchmark larger models as vendor support for edge accelerators matures.
+Future work will examine sparse and mixed-precision inference, additional runtimes including TensorRT-LLM and ONNX Runtime, cold-start and model-loading latency, sustained thermal and memory effects, and system-level comparisons of centralised and federated deployment.

 \textbf{Availability of Data and Materials:} The data supporting the findings of this study are openly available from the Open Science Framework at \url{https://osf.io/5r9t4}.

 \textbf{Ethics Approval:} Not applicable.